Equine nutrition: Supplements

 The average modern horse on good hay or pasture with light work usually does not need supplements; however, horses subjected to stress due to age, intensive athletic work, or reproduction may need additional nutrition.
 Extra fat and protein are sometimes added to the horse's diet, along with vitamin and mineral supplements.
-There are hundreds, if not thousands of commercially prepared vitamin and mineral supplements on the market, many tailored to horses with specialized needs.

 Soybean meal is a common protein supplement, and averages about 44% crude protein.
 The protein in soybean meal is high-quality, with the proper ratio of dietary essential amino acids for equids.
 Cottonseed meal, linseed meal, and peanut meal are also used, but are not as common.

 Feeding practices

 Most horses only need quality forage, water, and a salt or mineral block.
 Grain or other concentrates are often not necessary.
 But, when grain or other concentrates are fed, quantities must be carefully monitored.
 To do so, horse feed is measured by weight, not volume.
 For example, 1 lb of oats has a different volume than 1 lb of corn.
 When continuous access to feed is not possible, it is more consistent with natural feeding behavior to provide three small feedings per day instead of one or two large ones.
 However, even two daily feedings is preferable to only one.
 To gauge the amount to feed, a weight tape can be used to provide a reasonably accurate estimate of a horse's weight.
 The tape measures the circumference of the horse's barrel, just behind the withers and elbows, and the tape is calibrated to convert circumference into approximate weight.

 Actual amounts fed vary by the size of the horse, the age of the horse, the climate, and the work to which the animal is put.
-In addition, genetic factors play a role.
-Some animals are naturally easy keepers (good doers), which means that they can thrive on small amounts of food and are prone to obesity and other health problems if overfed.
-Others are hard keepers (poor doers), meaning that they are prone to be thin and require considerably more food to maintain a healthy weight.
+In addition, genetic factors play a role as some horse breeds tend to be easy keepers (good doers), which means that they can thrive on small amounts of food and are prone to obesity and other health problems if overfed, and other breeds tend to be hard keepers (poor doers), meaning that they are prone to be thin and require considerably more food to maintain a healthy weight.

 Veterinarians are usually a good source for recommendations on appropriate types and amounts of feed for a specific horse.
 Animal nutritionists are also trained in how to develop equine rations and make recommendations.
 There are also numerous books written on the topic.
 Feed manufacturers usually offer very specific guidelines for how to select and properly feed products from their company, and in the United States, the local office of the Cooperative Extension Service can provide educational materials and expert recommendations.